ChristophSheep/christophreif.github.io/sustain.md

 ### Flexible

-How to get you source code flexible.
-Flexible means that you can change you code if the enviroment change so you are flexible to the world outside around you.
+This way you get your source code flexibly.
+Flexible means you can adapt your code as the environment changes, giving you flexibility for the world around you.

 Some create flexible code by making plugins.
-Plugins are often build around a small abstract core.
-For plugins you need an future safe abstract interface.
+Plugins are often built around a small abstract core.
+For plugins you need a future-proof abstract stable interface because you don't know what the future will bring.

-Because you does not know what the future will bring.
+Interfaces or the idea of an interface therefore play a major role.
+Interfaces are something like templates.

-So interfaces or the concept of an interface create a big role.
-Interfaces are something like template.
+It has to be abstract because they cannot know the concrete future.
+But abstraction enables you to implement concrete parts without breaking the code in the future.

 ```
   (deftem obj id 0 name "not set")